fetchai/docs/pages/framework/uagents/tutorials/build-uagents.md

-# Create a μAgent Printing Name and Address
+# Create a μAgent printing Name and Address

 1. Create a Python script: `my_first_agent.py`
 2. Import the necessary classes **Agent** and **Context** from the **uagents** library.